 Highly Processed Carbs

 Carbohydrates are vital for the system and a good source of energy, but a person with diabetes should be careful while choosing carbs.
 White bread, bagel, pasta, maida and all other refined flour-made foods are high in carbs and low in fibre and have been shown to remarkably increase blood sugar levels in type 1 and type 2 diabetic patients.
-Additionally, these foods not only raise blood sugar but also decreases brain function in people with type 2 diabetes.
+Additionally, these foods not only raise blood sugar but also decrease brain function in people with type 2 diabetes.

 Fruit Flavoured Yogurt